2023-10-09

 Let cool about 30 minutes.

-Remove the Cinnamon stick and Bay Leaves.
+Remove the Cinnamon stick and Bay Leaf.

 Mix in fried Shallots, Fennel, and Garlic.